rust-lang/rust/src/doc/rustc-dev-guide/src/traits/chalk.md

 # Chalk-based trait solving

-[Chalk][chalk] is an experimental trait solver for rust that is currently under development by the [Traits Working Group][wg].
-Its goal is to enable a lot of trait system features and bug fixes that are currently hard to implement (e.g. GATs or specialization).  if you would like to help in hacking on the new solver, you will find instructions for getting involved in the
+[Chalk][chalk] is an experimental trait solver for rust that is (as of January 2021) under development by the [Traits Working Group][wg].
+Its goal is to enable a lot of trait system features and bug fixes that are hard to implement (e.g. GATs or specialization).
+If you would like to help in hacking on the new solver, you will find instructions for getting involved in the
 [Traits Working Group tracking issue][wg].